meat-app-hack/research-and-training-net/README.md

  horizontal_flip=True,
  fill_mode='nearest')
  ```

+ - In the lack of data conditions, we decided to do a train/test split in 30/1 ratio.

 #### Neural Net Architecture

 VGG16 feature extractor backbone with Fully-connected and classification layer is our complete design